Kilimanjaro group with Follow Alice flag

 Using tech devices in Tanzania

-Depending on where you’re coming from, this might mean purchasing a universal adaptor and even a voltage converter or transformer.
+Also note that Tanzania uses type D plugs and operates on a 230V supply voltage and 50 Hz.
+So depending on where you’re coming from, this might mean purchasing a universal adaptor and even a voltage converter or transformer.
 If you’re travelling with friends, a team adaptor might suffice?

 We offer more detail on plug type D and adapters and converters in What type of plugs do they use in Tanzania?